jodaelliott/Quantum-Espresso-Introduction/gettingStartedWithPW.md

 calculated.

     &SYSTEM
-       ibrav = ! index of the bravais lattice
+       ibrav   = ! index of the bravais lattice nat     = !
+Number of atoms
+       ntyp    = !
+Number of different Atomic types ecutwfc = !
+Energy cutoff applied to basis set nspin   = !
+Spin polarization or non-collinear magnetism /

+The third Namelist is <code>&ELECTRONS</code> which introduces keywords that control the self consistency cycle.

+    &ELECTRONS
     /

 ## The <code>pw.x</code> Output File